 Published on November 6, 2024

-GAGGA at COP29 #WeWomenAreWater: A global call for gender-just climate finance
+GAGGA at COP29 #WeWomenAreWater: A global call for

 As the world gathers at COP29 in Baku, Azerbaijan from November 11-22, 2024, the stakes for climate justice have never been higher.
 Climate finance must be radically redirected toward the grassroots movements that are already leading the way with solutions that prioritize gender justice.
 Women, girls, trans, intersex, and non-binary people from marginalized communities as well as rural, Indigenous, Black and Afro-descendent communities and youth across the world are at the forefront of these climate actions.
 Yet, despite their impact, they remain largely underfunded and excluded from key decision-making spaces.